-- Only the enrollment signing officer whose name has been identified and provided to StudentAid BC in the Schedule C of the Designation Agreement may sign a hardcopy or submit the electronic Appendix 3. - Information must be consistent with the information stated on the student's enrolment contract and StudentAid BC application.
+- Only the enrollment signing officer whose name has been identified and provided to StudentAid BC in the Schedule C of the Designation Agreement may complete the Appendix 3. - Information must be consistent with the information stated on the student's enrolment contract, the StudentAid BC application, and the PED form.